NVIDIA/sentiment-discovery/README.md

 The training process takes in a json list (or csv) file as a dataset where each entry has key (or column) `text_key` containing samples of text to model.

 The unsupervised dataset will proportionally take 1002 (1000 train) shards from the training, validation, and test sets.
+Currently the same dataset must be used for all three.

 The dataset entries are [transposed](https://yagr.nvidia.com/ADLR/sentiment-os/blob/master/sentiment_discovery/data_utils/samplers.py#L114) to allow for the concatenation of sequences in order to persist hidden state across a shard in the training process.